-Press Spacebar to playback the whole sequence.
+Press Spacebar to playback the whole sequence once you've recorded your voice track.

 Press V to paste VoiceTrack to the program log.

 You can also use the buttons.
 The red circle is the record button.
 It is the main control for VoiceTrack recording.
 Clicking this button performs four functions in order: